Connecting CDRouter to a GPON Network

 Same Layer-2 Segment (Direct Connection)

 CDRouter’s WAN interface and the OLT’s upstream interface are connected to the same physical switch or broadcast domain.
-The OLT routes traffic between the CPE and CDRouter.
+The OLT routes traffic between the DUT and CDRouter.

 - Solution: Add a static route directly to the OLT.
-The OLT will treat CDRouter as a “router” on its own subnet.
-CDRouter’s “gateway” to reach the DUT will be the IP address of the connected OLT interface.
+The OLT will treat CDRouter as a “router” on its own subnet to reach the Reserved Address Block.
+CDRouter will route traffic back to the DUT via the IP address of the connected OLT interface.

 Scenario B: